bwogit/CI_PP3_BATTLE/README.md

 3. As a player, I want to be able to rely on AI to mark my ships on the board so that I can start the game.
 4. As a player, I want to be able to fire missiles at my opponent's board so that I can win the game.
 5. As a player, I want to be able to see the result of each turn so that I can keep track of the game.
+6. As a player, I want to be able to choose the size of the board so that I can customize the game.

 #### Site Owner
-1. As the game owner, I want to implement a feature that prevents players from entering invalid usernames or passwords to prevent unauthorized access.
+7. As the game owner, I want to implement a feature that prevents players from entering invalid usernames or passwords to prevent unauthorized access.
-2. As the game owner, I want to implement a feature that prevents players from entering board sizes that are too small or too large to ensure that the game is fair and playable.
+8. As the game owner, I want to implement a feature that prevents players from entering board sizes that are too small or too large to ensure that the game is fair and playable.
-3. As the game owner, I want to implement a feature that prevents players from placing ships on top of each other to ensure that the game is fair and playable.
+9. As the game owner, I want the application to be user friendly.
-5. As the game owner, I want to implement a feature that allows players to play against a computer AI so that they can practice and improve their skills.
+10. As the game owner, I want to implement a feature that allows players to play against a computer AI so that they can practice and improve their skills.
+11. As the game owner, I want to implement a feature that keeps track of the game's progress and displays the winner once the game is over so that players can see who won.
+12. As a site owner I want the game to be playable on multiple devuices.

 ### User Manual